-Lost but not least! (*) Blaze – My Beat (Swag’s Spiritual Mix) (True)
+Lost but not least!
+My Beat (Swag’s Spiritual Mix) (True)

-This Beat is Blaze‘s, but it’s also definitely mine since the very first time I’ve heard it!
+“As you struggle to find the feel with you feet, ask yourself: Can you dance to my beat?”
+My beat?
+Well, this beat is Blaze‘s first, but it’s also definitely mine since the very first time I’ve heard it!

 A huge fan of these guys, I hardly understand why Slip’N’Slide didn’t manage to give a single release to this mix.
 A mix which, to me, is most likely the best version ever given to this song.
 Turned into an infectious African-influenced groove (flirting with Afrobeat) and enlightened by a powerful female spoken word performance.

-The ‘damage’ would be repaired though some 10 years after – in 2011 – with its inclusion on the digitally released ‘Slip n Slide Remixes vol. 1’ compilation…
+The ‘damage’ would be repaired though some 10 years after – in 2011 – with the inclusion of Swag‘s remix of ‘My Beat’ on the digitally released ‘Slip n Slide Remixes vol. 1’ compilation…

 Blaze saw the light during the mid 80’s when Chris Herbert introduced Josh Milan to Kevin Hedge.
 The release of their debut-single – ‘ Yearnin’ For Love’ back in 1985 on Ace Beat Records markin’ the opening of one of the most impressive accounts in the history of House Music.
 Under their own guise or in terms of remixes.
 A long time Black Music fan, I naturally found the substance in the Jersey Sound.
 With props due to Joey Negro who got me into it via his ‘The Garage Sound of Deepest New York’ compilations at the time.